seonar22/ck3_saves/README.md

 1. [Minamoto Yoritomo, Kawachi, 1178](img/9_yoritomo.png), v 1.18, all DLCs, no mod | [savefile](saves/9_yoritomo.ck3)
     * intent: legalsize shogunate and become tenno
     * tiny AAR: that "bug" of Jin Emperor being herder is a huge boost.
+1. [Minamoto Yoshitune, Isawa, 1178](img/10_yoshitsune.png), v 1.18, all DLCs, no mod | [savefile](saves/10_yoshitsune.ck3)
+    * intent: well, there was japanese propaganda on Yoshitune becoming Genghis Khan back in WWI era.
+    * tiny AAR: Yoshitune is more like Ubbe Ragnarsson, as in landless adventure play.
+    * that "duel" improvement is script based, normal duel are not working with title.
+    * hijacking nomadic gov is a real piece of work.
+    * there should be unique patters on artifacts, like the tiger skin that came along with adventure swansong decision.
+1. [Ningling Ngwemi Liangcha, Kingdom of Xia, 1066](img/11_liangcha.png), v 1.18, all DLCs, no mod | [savefile](saves/11_liangcha.ck3)
+    * intent: making Xia as kind of historically accurate.
+    * tiny AAR: there should be "situational tributary", not just normal and conquered ones.
+    * PDX should work their homework on naming.
+The clan's sinicized name before founding of title, is Li.
+Later Song dyansty gave Zhao title, but father of this character, first emperor, change it into Weiming.
+Ngwemi is not found anywhere.
+And Ningling is tangut word for "Grand Prince".

 ## Planned to play
 1. [Uniting Slavs](https://www.youtube.com/watch?v=fzXxmtcrrA0)